 - 15. Institution Set Standards for program completion: While institutions may determine the measures for which they will set standards, most institutions will utilize this measure as it is core to their mission.
 For purposes of definition, certificates include those certificate programs which qualify for financial aid, principally those which lead to gainful employment.
 Completion of degrees and certificates is to be presented in terms of total numbers.
 Each student who receives one or more certificates or degrees in the specified year may be counted once. - a.
-If you have an institution-set standard for student completion of degrees and certificates combined, what is it?
+If you have an institution-set standard for student completion of degrees and certificates combined, per year, what is it? - b.
+If you have separate institution-set standards for degrees, what is your institution-set standard for the number of student completion of degrees, per year? - c.
+If you have separate institution-set standards for certificates, what is your institution-set standard for the number of student completion of certificates, per year?